-I came across a situation where I have to remove multiple items from an array object.
-There are multiple ways to remove a specific item from an array.
-Now we will see some of the easiest techniques to do this task.
+I encountered a situation where I had to remove multiple items from an array object.
+There are several ways to remove a specific item from an array.
+Now, we will explore some of the easiest techniques to accomplish this task.

 Something like this: